 TURBO CAM “high fives” revolutionary inspection technology

-Leader in five-axis turbo machinery production quickly adopts new five-axis Renishaw inspection system, gains faster throughput, greater CMM utilization, and easier programming with the Renishaw 5-axis system.
+Leader in five-axis turbo machinery production quickly adopts new five-axis measurement inspection system on their CMM and gains faster throughput, greater CMM utilization, and easier programming with the Renishaw 5-axis system.

 Constantly changing surface geometries, pin-wheeling shapes and tight, intricate features make turbomachinery components — impellers, blades and blisks — some of industry’s most complex and exacting shapes.
 TURBOCAM International achieved leadership in this specialized field by mastery of five-axis machining and five-axis programming software.
 However, efficient inspection of ever increasing numbers of complex parts was frustrated by slow, tedious, stop-and-go measurement inspection on a legacy 3+2 axis coordinate measuring machine (CMM).